Today we are talking about the best Nikon lens for portraits and wedding photography.

 This is a 35-prime lens.

-The lenses are completely plastic, but you won’t feel it as a cheap lens.
+The lenses are entirely plastic, but you won’t feel it as a cheap lens.

-The body finish and texture are perfect, and it gives a premium look to the lens.
+The body finish and texture are perfect, giving the lens a premium look.

 This lens has 7 rounded blade apertures, which gives nice background gloves.

-It has a high-quality metal mount and an F 1.8 aperture, which is very useful for low-light photography.
+It has a high-quality metal mount and an F 1.8 aperture, useful for low-light photography.

 The front element of the lens does not rotate while focusing.

-So it is very useful when you use different kinds of filters on these lenses designed for the Dx camera.
+So, using different filters on these lenses designed for the Dx camera is beneficial.

 You can also use it on FX cameras, but you will get some barrel distortion and netting at the edges of the images.

-The lens’s optical quality is excellent, and in the widest opening, this beautiful and creamy background is very useful for portraits.
+The lens’s optical quality is excellent, and this beautiful, creamy background benefits portraits in the widest opening.

 It is a 35 mm lens, and due to the 1.5 x crop factor of the smaller sensors, it becomes approximately 52.5 ml standard lens for DX cameras.